-Due to the COVID-19 pandemic, many employers are pivoting to full-time remote work—perhaps permanently in some cases.
-Companies such as Facebook, Twitter, and Shopify have announced plans to allow some or all of their employees to work from home indefinitely.
+In 2020, many employers pivoted to full-time remote work—perhaps permanently in some cases.
+Companies such as Facebook, Twitter, and Shopify have announced plans to allow some or all employees to work from home indefinitely.

-But there are plenty of benefits of remote work arrangements for employees as well.
-According to a survey from video conferencing technology firm OWL Labs, 83% of respondents said that being able to work remotely would make them happier.
-Perhaps that explains why more of those employees surveyed would likely look for another job if they could no longer continue remote work.
+Health concerns and cheaper overhead are among the top reasons employers are endorsing telecommuting.
+Employees receive plenty of benefits from working remotely as well.
+According to a survey from video conferencing technology firm OWL Labs, 83% of respondents said that working remotely would make them happier.
+Perhaps that explains why more of those surveyed would likely look for another job if they could no longer continue remote work.

 The best job search plan is multi-pronged.
 Don’t rely solely on one source for job opportunities.
 Let your professional network know that you’re looking, search for online job listings, and follow your dream employers on social media.